-Crayola has been famous for their wide color spectrum of art devices since 1903, so you’d think the ability to see the full color spectrum would be a prerequisite for the job.
-But, just like that English teacher who never learned how to read, a man, who, in his thirty seven year career at Crayola, spanning 1.4 billion crayons, surprised everyone when he announced that he had been colorblind the entire time.
+Crayola has been famous for their colorful crayons since 1903, so you’d think the ability to see the full color spectrum would be a prerequisite for the job of making them.
+But, just like that English teacher who never learned how to read, after a thirty seven year career at Crayola spanning 1.4 billion crayons, the corporation’s top crayon maker surprised everyone when he announced that he’d been colorblind the entire time he worked there.

-Emerson Moser, a senior crayon maker for Crayola, made the announcement when he retired.
-Moser’s condition isn’t as uncommon as you may think.
+Emerson Moser, a senior crayon maker for Crayola, made the announcement upon retiring, leaving a lot of jaws dropped and eyes popped.
+Statistically, Moser’s condition isn’t as uncommon as you may think.
 Up to eight percent of men have colorblindness in some form.
-The colorblind just have fewer photoreceptors in their eyes.

-The unfortunate thing is, that colorblindness can restrict some career choices.
+Colorblindness is due to having fewer photoreceptors.
+The unfortunate thing about colorblindness, is that it can restrict some career choices.
 For instance, Air Force pilots cannot be colorblind, nor electricians or firefighters.